loopwerk/loopwerk.io/content/articles/2024-09-17-python-poetry-vs-uv.md

 ## Conclusion

 I appreciate that uv is an all-in-one tool replacing both pipx and pyenv.
-While replacing pipx is a "nice to have”, it's the way it replaces pyenv that I really love.
+While replacing pipx is a "nice to have", it's the way it replaces pyenv that I really love.
 The ability to change the version number in `.python-version`, push this to production, and it installs the new Python version, it's amazing.
 I really love that.

 But I don't see myself switching to uv yet, and that's because of its command line interface.
 Just look at the list of commands over at https://docs.astral.sh/uv/reference/cli/, and you'll see what I mean.
 The `uv pip` and `uv lock` interfaces don't make sense to me at all.